AhnafNabil/K8s-lab/Lab 01/Demployment.md

-# Understanding Kubernetes Deployment Object
+# Creating Kubernetes Deployment Object

 A Kubernetes deployment manages a set of identical pods, ensuring they run and scale as needed.
 Under the hood, it uses a ReplicaSet to maintain the desired number of replicas of a pod template.
 So, while a ReplicaSet ensures a specified number of pod replicas are running, a deployment manages updates to that set, making it easier to handle changes and rollbacks in your application.